guptaa98/Microsoft_Azure_Nanodegree_Projects/Project 2/starter_files/README.md

 Used the lab provided by udacity so this step was skipped.

 ### Step 2: Create and run Auto ML Experiment
 1. Uploaded the bank marketing dataset to Azure.
 2. A new Compute Cluster was made with Standard_DS12_v2 as the vm and 1 as the minimum number of nodes.
 Max number of nodes were 5.
-3. Used the above dataset to create an automl run experiment using classification with target column as 'y'.
-The Exit Criteria was 1 hour and concurrency was set to 5.
+3. Used the above dataset to create an automl run experiment using classification with target column as 'y'.The Exit Criteria was 1 hour and concurrency was set to 5.

 **Screenshots**

 Registered Dataset showing that the dataset is available
 ![registered dataset](https://user-images.githubusercontent.com/46073909/104363813-bd29d980-553b-11eb-8516-5ebdcdf1003c.jpg)